CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11/README.md

 First, store the important configuration of Debian somehow and restore it later.
 The same commands will install the latest version.
 That takes just a minute!
 Great!.

+## nano - simple editor in bash terminal

+I use `nano` for simple text editing.
+It is easy to use.

+Useful functionality from the terminal and not from the editor.
+This works with the Windows clipboard and is used to transfer text from and to the bash terminal.

+- Select text with the mouse to copy.
+Nothing to click, just select.
+- Right-click to paste.

+Editor `nano` important functions:

+- Arrows move the cursor intuitively
+- Delete and backspace work intuitively
+- `Ctrl-K` to delete a line.
+Press longer to delete many lines.
+- `Ctrl-O` save file
+- `Ctrl-X` to exit

 ## WSL2: disable automount of Windows drives

 My main OS Windows can see the files inside WSL using paths like this: `\\wsl$\Debian\home\` or `\\wsl.localhost\Debian\home\`.
 I think this is fine.
 The host can see the guest.